symfony/symfony-docs/cookbook/security/form_login_setup.rst

 user logs in, you can load your users from anywhere - like the database.
 See :ref:`security-user-providers` for details.

-This chapter assumes that you've followed the beginning of the :doc:`security chapter </book/security>` and have ``http_basic`` authentication working properly.

 First, enable form login under your firewall:

 .. configuration-block::